 Every year, vaccines help save millions of lives.
 Vaccines work with our body’s natural defenses to create an immune response to a specific disease.
 They are our best protection against preventable diseases.1

 Many vaccines are recommended to help keep children healthy and safe as they grow up.
 And many are also recommended for adults.
 After all, childhood vaccines can wear off over time.
 As people age, they also may be more at risk for vaccine-preventable diseases.
 This increased risk could be due to their:1

 If you are 18 years old or older, continue reading to learn which vaccines may be recommended for you.
 If you live with other health conditions, your doctor can help you determine what vaccines are recommended for your particular situation and when to receive them.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone over 5 years old get a COVID-19 vaccine.
-As of early 2022, 3 COVID-19 vaccines are available in the United States:2
+The Centers for Disease Control and Prevention (CDC) recommends that everyone over 6 months old get the primary series of the COVID-19 vaccine.
+As of late 2022, 4 COVID-19 vaccines are available in the United States:2

 - Johnson & Johnson’s Janssen